 Meet the team behind the movement

-The Confident Stitch began as Kate McIvor’s blog to chronicle the pleasures of combining beautiful fabrics with custom-made patterns that curve with your body.
+Confident Stitch began as Kate McIvor’s blog to chronicle her sewing journey.
 She dreamed of providing the resources needed to transform great sewing ideas into outfits and projects.

 Now she is making that dream a reality through this website, and a brick-and-mortar shop in Missoula, Montana.
 Kate’s mission is to create a welcoming place that uplifts and empowers all people.
 She hopes this website will make you feel as though you have just walked into the fabric shop of your dreams.

-Arlo is a Sales Associate at The Confident Stitch.
+Arlo is the Confident Stitch’s Inventory Specialist and Social Media Coordinator.
 They grew up both in the UK and Wenatchee, Washington, where they formed a love for natural oddities and wildlife, and came to Montana in 2017 to attend MSU.

-They graduated with degrees is Conservation Biology/Ecology and English Writing.
-A Montana Fish, Wildlife & Parks job brought them to Missoula where they share a small downtown apartment with their bearded dragon and jungle of houseplants.
+They graduated with degrees in Conservation Biology/Ecology, and English Writing.
+A seasonal wildlife job is what originally brought him to Missoula, where he shares a small downtown apartment with their cat, bearded dragon, and jungle of houseplants.

 Maisie is The Confident Stitch’s Shop Manager.
 Since starting work here in 2018, her sewing knowledge has expanded considerably.
 She is now the proud maker of two quilts, several garments, a few bags, and the odd (by every definition) pillowcase.